andreykobal/bitcoin-rootstock-ai-nft-avatars-minter/README.md

-# AI NFT Avatar Minting Frontend
+# AI NFT Avatars on Bitcoin Minting Frontend

 This repository hosts a cutting-edge solution that enables users to create, mint, and interact with AI-powered NFT avatars.